A more accurate measurement of the $^{28}$Si lattice parameter: Measurement results

 at 20 $^\circ$C and 0 Pa, is the mean of the data in Fig.\ \ref{d220}.
 The relative uncertainty is 1.75 nm/m.
 In the average, we did not take the data uncertainty and correlation into account, but, to avoid that the different number of obverse/reverse surveys biases the result, firstly, we averaged the obverse and reverse data and, subsequently, averaged the two results.
 To be conservative, we associated to the mean the worst uncertainty of the input data.

 As shown in Fig.\ \ref{d220-2014}, (\ref{value}) is slightly smaller than

 given by Massa {\it et al.}.\cite{Massa:2011a} A reasons might be a positive bias of the correction for diffraction applied to (\ref{value:2011}), as shown in Fig.\ \ref{diffraction}.
 In addition, in (\ref{value:2011}), the pointing stability of the laser beam was not monitored on-line and, in retrospect, we might have overestimated the pointing error.
 Since a pointing error causes a $\chi^2$ measurement-underestimate, we consistently -- but, perhaps incorrectly -- applied a relatively large positive correction.
 Eventually, the reanalysis of the effect of a non-orthogonal incidence of the laser beam on the analyser mirror in Sec.\ \ref{alignment-section} shows that wedged optics in the beam path combine with a wrong pointing to originate a positive error.
-Therefore, contrary to what we did in the past, the correction for the laser beam alignment in Table \ref{table:1} is negative.
+Therefore, contrary to what we did in the past, the correction for the laser beam alignment in Table \ref{table:1} is negative. {\colr To estimate the correlation between the (\ref{value}) and (\ref{value:2011}) values, a detailed analysis of the similarities and differences of our present and past measurements is under way; the results will be given in a separate paper.}

-To evaluate the correlation between (\ref{value}) and (\ref{value:2011}), the following considerations are in hands.
-The optical interferometer used for the two measurements were completely different as regards the wavelength, laser source beam geometry and power, and optical components; the combined x-ray and optical system was also completely knocked down and realigned.
-Furthermore, the temperature measurements relied on a different, of higher quality, apparatus and were calibrated anew.
-Eventually, all the contributions to the error budget were re-examined; some -- the thermal strain, self-weigh deformation, surface stress, and walks of the laser beam -- were reconsidered or calculated anew.